WillForEternity/CircleCrossNN/README.md

 # Circles and Crosses !! xoxo

+The universe is filled with patterns.
+Neural networks are structures created from linking together a large amount of very simple machines together and tuning their behavior based on their performance.
+Using pretty much just linear matrix operations, nonlinear activation functions, and gradient based learning, we can create a mathematical object that can learn patterns.

 `CircleCrossnnLRdecay.c` contains the code for creating a feed-forward fully-connected neural network in C. Upon running, it will generate a synthetic dataset of 28 x 28 = 784 "pixel" images out of `.` and `#` characters.
 The network’s depth, width, learning rate (scalar multiple of the negative gradient vector), and more are easily tunable.

 For instructions on how to run, scroll down to the bottom and find `Quick Run`.
 Now for, an in-depth introduction:

 --

-## Here are some examples of circles and crosses that can be generated.
+## Here are some examples of circles and crosses that can be generated:

 ![CircleCrossNN](X0X0.png)